 Office Hours: I typically hold Mon + Thurs from 1:30 - 3:30pm available for office hours (3316 Gallagher Hall).
 If these times don't work, I'm usually able to find time to meet (live or by phone, skype, zoom, etc.)

-There are six secrets to doing well in this class:
+There are five secrets to doing well in this class:

-Read, Listen, Think, Show Up, Speak up, and Respect.
+Read, Listen, Think, Engage, and Respect.

 COURSE DELIVERABLES